-The perk of this pillow is that you don’t need to attach it to anything to keep your head from moving, you have it all attached to you.
-You can move the support to the side or you can move it under your chin to keep your head from falling forward while resting – it’s really versatile in that sense.
+The real perk of this pillow is the feature that I just mentioned – the fact that it doesn’t attach to anything but the traveler itself.
+Travelers can move the support to the side or they can move it under their chins to keep their heads from falling forward while resting – it’s really versatile in that sense.

 It interfered with my headphones when I had the pillow to one side of my head, but it was fine when the device was supporting my chin and stopping my head from falling forward.

-I understand that this pillow is supposed to put your head in a better position than a u-shaped neck pillow, but I think it’s still possible to have a stiff neck or strained muscles depending on how tight you wrap the scar-part of the pillow around your neck.
+I understand that this pillow is supposed to put the head in a better position than a u-shaped neck pillow, but I think it’s still possible to have a stiff neck or strained muscles, depending on how tightly the scarf-part of the pillow is wrapped around the neck.

 I can see this being comfortable for a shorter flight or when I’m in a middle seat, I have a hard time personally seeing this work comfortably on a red-eye or a long flight where I’d like to sleep.
-I think there would be too much surrounding my neck and too much potential strain around my neck to be comfortable for a long haul.
+I think there would be too much hard plastic surrounding my neck and too much potential strain around my neck to be comfortable for a long haul.

 Overall, the trtl Travel Pillow got many more positive reviews than negative, but I wanted to highlight some of the common complaints in the negative.

 I do think it’s closer to an apparatus (or a “napparatus”) than a pillow with its design.
-It was easy to wash and dry but be sure you know how to put the plastic insert back inside the pillow correctly.
+It was easy to wash and dry but be sure to know how to put the plastic insert back inside the pillow correctly.

 See our take on other travel pillows.